Pop Culture Madness!

 The Habits

-Working your 'Victory Garden' so US troops would have more food for the war.
+Working your ‘Victory Garden’ would give US troops more food for the war.
 (1942-1945)

 Watching Oklahoma! on Broadway